 More than just a Stadium

-The Stadium will be developed as a multi-purpose sport, community and entertainment venue in order to maximise use and functionality.
+The Stadium would be developed as a multi-purpose sport, community and entertainment venue in order to maximise use and functionality.
+It would not be of benefit only to Team 11, but the south-east Victorian community at large.
 The stadium design provides the ability for the venue to cater for both football and rugby, in addition to major events, concerts and festivals.

 Corporate suites and lounges / function rooms in the western stand will receive year-round use by community groups, educational institutions and local business.
 Discussions are currently underway with a number of agencies and stakeholders regarding potential partnerships opportunities and the ability of the venue to cater for the needs of disadvantaged groups within the region.

 The potential for Socceroos, Matildas and youth international games to be staged at the ground is very real, as is the need for local clubs and schools to be able use the ground for major events and games.